-Pure white flowers that bloom for months on end sit atop mid-green, strappy leaves.
-Ideal to use as a cut flower in containers, general borders, banks, mass plantings and rockeries.
+Agapanthus Finn has pure white flowers that bloom for months on end sits atop mid-green, strappy leaves.
+Ideal to use as a cut flower in containers, general borders, banks, mass plantings, and rockeries.
 Position in full sun.
 Evergreen.
 Hardy.
 35cmx 35cm.

 An award winning Hydrangea with large conical flower heads that put on a magnificent display in summer-autumn.
 The flowers open to a fresh shade of chartreuse, then gradually turn cream and finally become a deep smoky shade of pink.
 Best in humus rich soil, sun or part shade.
 Deciduous.

 Enter your email address to receive a notification when this product is in stock again.